 Where: UCI Applied Innovation, 5141 California Avenue, #200, IrvineMore Info: Visit the website

 This summer, the Graduate Division is hosting two research programs:

 The Graduate Division is proud to provide updates on the successful work that has taken place this year with DECADE:

-The Graduate Division will kick off the 2016-2017 application season with workshops that support graduate students’ efforts to apply for the upcoming NSF GRFP competition.
-The summer funding workshop series began late June.
+The Graduate Division will kick off the 2017-2018 application season with workshops that support graduate students’ efforts to apply for the upcoming NSF GRFP competition.
+The summer funding workshop series begin in July.
 Due to the anticipated size of the workshops, these sessions will be held at the McDonnell Douglas Engineering Auditorium.
 See the Summer Funding Workshop Series section below for more information on times, dates and locations.

 The National Science Foundation's Graduate Research Fellowship Program (NSF GRFP) helps ensure the vitality of the human resource base of science and engineering in the United States and reinforces its diversity.
 The program recognizes and supports outstanding graduate students in NSF-supported science, technology, engineering, and mathematics disciplines who are pursuing research-based master's and doctoral degrees at accredited US institutions.
 The NSF welcomes applications from all qualified students and strongly encourages under-represented populations, including women, under-represented racial and ethnic minorities, and persons with disabilities, to apply for this fellowship.

 Fall workshops for students will be held in late September and early October, just prior to the NSF application deadlines.